Wang Chong: Life

 Wang was born into a poor family in modern Shangyu, Zhejiang.
 Born a son of Wang Song, he was admired in his local community for his filial piety and devotion to his father.
 With the urging of his parents, Wang travelled to the Eastern Han capital at Luoyang to study at the Imperial University.
 It was there that Wang became acquainted with the prestigious historian Ban Biao (3–54), the latter who initiated the Book of Han.
 He also befriended Ban Gu (32–92), the son of Ban Biao who made further contributions to the Book of Han.
 Since he was poor and lacked enough money to purchase proper texts of study, Wang had to resort to frequent visits to bookshops to acquire knowledge.
 Rafe de Crespigny writes that during his studies Wang was most likely influenced by contemporary Old Text realists such as Huan Tan (d.
 28).
 Due to his humble origins, Wang became resentful of officials who were admired simply because of their wealth and power and not for any scholarly abilities.

 Wang returned to his home commandery where he became a local teacher.
 He was elevated as an Officer of Merit, but due to his critical and quarrelsome nature he decided to resign from this position.
 Following this was a period of isolated retirement when Wang composed essays on philosophy, his Jisu ("On Common Morality"), Jeiyi ("Censures"), Zheng wu ("On Government"), and Yangxing shu ("On Macrobiotics").
 About eighty of these essays were later compiled into his Lunheng ("Discourses Weighed in the Balance").

 Despite his self-imposed retirement, he eventually accepted an invitation of Inspector Dong Qin (fl.
 AD 80–90) of Yang province to work as a Headquarters Officer.
 However, Wang soon resigned from this post as well.
 Xie Yiwu, a friend of Wang Chong's and a long-standing inspector and official, made an official recommendation to the court requesting that Wang serve as a senior scholar under Emperor Zhang of Han (r.
 75–88).
 Emperor Zhang accepted this and summoned Wang Chong to appear at his court, yet Wang claimed ill health and refused to travel.
 Wang later died at home around the year 100.

 Although Wang's rationalistic philosophy and criticism of so-called New Text Confucianism were largely ignored during his lifetime, the prominent official and later scholar Cai Yong (132–192) wrote of his admiration for Wang's written works.
 The politician Wang Lang (d.
-228) acquired a copy of Wang's Lunheng and brought it with him on his trip in 198 to the Han court established at Xuchang by Prime Minister Cao Cao (155–220).
+228) acquired a copy of Wang's Lunheng and brought it with him on his trip in 198 to the Han court established at Xuchang by the notable statesman Cao Cao (155–220).
 As some of the questionable tenets of the philosophy of New Text Confucianism fell out of use and repute, Rafe de Crespigny states that the rationalist philosophy of Wang Chong became much more influential in Chinese thought.